usha1459/ATM/README.md

-# Bank Account Management System
+# Console Based ATM Application
 This is a simple bank account management system built using Python.
 It allows users to perform basic banking operations like withdrawing money, depositing funds, generating a PIN, and checking a mini statement for their account.

 ## Features